Daniel Beaty: Early life and education

-Daniel Beaty holds a BA with Honors in English & Music from Yale University (1998).
 Upon graduating, Beaty was awarded the Louis Sudler Prize for Excellence in the Arts.
 During his undergrad, Beaty was granted a production at The Yale Cabaret.
 His original two-person play on the life of Paul Robeson remained the highest grossing production at the Yale Cabaret for several years.

 Beaty holds an MFA in Acting from the American Conservatory Theater (ACT) in San Francisco.
 While training as an actor, Beaty was also pursued a course of study as a playwright and performance artist, performing productions of his solo plays.